rust-lang/leadership-council/policies/project-directorship/election-process.md

 candidates), the Council will postpone the election process to give a chance to troubleshoot and find an approach that is more likely to be successful.
-We do not specify how this will happen, but the council would likely convene a subcommittee to work on the issue and report back to the council.
+We do not specify how this will happen, but the council would likely convene a subcommittee to work on the issue and report back to the Council.

 ### Affiliation Limits

-There can be **at most 1** Project Director employed by a company that's a [*corporate member* of the Foundation](https://rustfoundation.org/members/)[^3][^4].
+There can be **at most one** Project Director employed by a company that's a [*corporate member* of the Foundation](https://rustfoundation.org/members/)[^3][^4].

-There are no affiliation limits for companies that aren't corporate members.
+Affiliation limits only apply to companies that are corporate (Platinum, Gold, or Silver) members.

 ### Conflicts of Interest